cemac/sc-git/_episodes/02-setup.md

 > And on Windows:
 >
 > ~~~
-> $ git config --global core.autocrlf false
+> $ git config --global core.autocrlf true
 > ~~~
 > {: .language-bash}
 >